All Episodes

 And the same is happening with Hispanic Americans as well.

-And I think that you know, all the rioting is is not looking good, particularly good.
+And I think that, you know, all the rioting is not looking good, particularly good.

-You know, we got some information anecdotally that the price tag for this summer's coast-to-coast anarchists and rioting and looting and cop bashing and injuring uh has now cost two billion dollars, and they're still not done.
+You know, we got some information anecdotally that the price tag for this summer's coast-to-coast anarchists and rioting and looting and cop bashing and injuring has now cost $2 billion and they're still not done.

-Axios reporting that insurance companies could pay up to two billion to cover the damages, rendering the left-wing anti-cop riots the single largest insurance event in history.
+Axios reporting that insurance companies could pay up to $2 billion to cover the damages, rendering the left-wing anti-cop riots the single largest insurance event in history.

-Axios further goes on the protest took place in 140 U.S. cities this spring, many of which evolved into looting, vandalism, arson.
+Axios further goes on: the protests took place in 140 U.S. cities this spring, many of which devolved into looting, vandalism, arson.

-That's going to result in at least a billion to two billion of paid insurance claims eclipsing the record set in the 1992 uh riots in Los Angeles after the acquittal of Rodney King.
+That's going to result in at least a billion to $2 billion of paid insurance claims, eclipsing the record set in the 1992 riots in Los Angeles after the acquittal of Rodney King.

-The two billion dollar mark likely does not include damage in Rochester, New York, or Lancaster, Pennsylvania, both of which played host to last weekend and demonstrations there, so it's even gonna go higher.
+The $2 billion mark likely does not include damage in Rochester, New York, or Lancaster, Pennsylvania, both of which played host to last weekend and demonstrations there, so it's even going to go higher.

 You know, I guess the conspiracy theories galore now come out.